-At times it may be necessary to exclude a child, either internally or externally, as a result of inappropriate or extreme behaviour.
+At times it may be necessary to internally exclude, suspend (fixed term) or expel a child (permanent), as a result of inappropriate or extreme behaviour.
 The school will apply the recommended West Sussex policy for exclusion and take external advice and guidance.